kura/blackhole/docs/source/contributing.rst

 The test suite relies on `py.test <http://pytest.org/latest/>`_ and is installed via the `Makefile` target and the `setup.py test` target.

+The test suite takes a while to run, there are a lot of parts that require communication and also use calls :any:`asyncio.sleep`, which cause the test suite to pause until the sleep is done.

 .. code-block:: bash

     make test